sherzberg/twitter-stream-learning/readme.md

  * Tweets with links
  * Tweets with hashtags
  * Tweet emoji
-* One of [Logstash, Graylog, statsd, etc] to do data aggregation and graphing
+* Logstash to do data aggregation and graphing

 Requirements:
 -------------